Listen to the audio version of this article:

 Abstinence medications such as injectable naltrexone also seem to reduce cravings, but this may be through a different mechanism.
 The naltrexone medication does not technically ‘satisfy’ the opioid center in the brain as does buprenorphine.
 Instead, there is something psychological occurring.
 When a person is ‘blocked out’ from using opioids and does not really have access, cravings tend to subside.
 The inverse of this is also true.
 If an alcoholic buys a tavern and spends a lot of time around alcohol, cravings to drink can be so strong that the person just caves and relapses.
 We care about substance access in early recovery.

 The most studied medication shown to reduce cravings to drink alcohol is naltrexone.
 Even though this medication was initially developed to prevent opioid use, it has shown through numerous research studies its efficacy for alcoholism.
 The mechanism for this is not entirely understood.
-Because alcohol activates a few different neurological pathways in the brain, we know scientifically that the opioid and pain pathway is involved.
-Through blocking activity in the opioid receptor via naltrexone, feedback loops that cause cravings to drink seem to be diminished.
+Because alcohol activates a few different neurological pathways in the brain, we know scientifically that the opioid and pain pathway is also involved.
+Through blocking activity in the opioid receptor via naltrexone, feedback loops that cause cravings to drink diminished.

 Other medications that have been shown to be helpful in reducing alcoholism cravings include glutamate modulators.
 These include such meds as gabapentin and topiramate.
 Interestingly, these are also anti-seizure medications.
 Through helping the nervous system effectively calm down, the individual reports fewer cravings to drink.
 Of note, these medications are considered off-label approaches to treat alcoholism, whereas naltrexone is FDA approved to treat alcoholism.